 - Works just like Standard Colors, and choices you make do not change if you apply a new Theme.
 The More Colors option summons the Colors dialog box with two tabs:

-- Custom tab enables you to chose any color from the spectrum and later adjust the selected color's luminosity with the slider on the right.
+- The Custom tab enables you to choose any color from the spectrum and later adjust the selected color's luminosity with the slider on the right.
 You can even enter specific values of RGB and HSL to create a specific color.
 All these combinations provide 16 million color choices!

 Figure 6: Color of the bullets changed within the Bullets and Numbering dialog box